JvThunder/Mario-RL/README.md

 I started this project a week ago and focused on it for a week by the time I wrote this.
 It is really challenging to built the RL agent.
 One of the reasons is due to the sensitivity of PPO to hyperparameter.
 I tried changing a lot of things including:
 - Wrappers: I tried some other things that were not used in the end such as TimeLimitWrapper, NoopResetEnv, NormalizeWrapper, etc
 - Hyperparameters: Most notably n_steps, batch_size, learning_rate, ent_coef, n_epochs, and gamma.
 - CNN model: I tried a deeper layer, but failed.
 I also tried using dropout and normalization until I researched that adding those to RL would hurt more than it helps the agent.

 Before succeeding this version, I tried the v3 version which is the pixelated version.
 This version is easier for the RL agent to learn since the sprites are simpler. (everything is in blocks) I suggest that you try this first before the original version.
 On the failed attempts, the agent struggles a lot on pitfalls (maybe since they appear lesser) and the first pipes. (since the agent needs to learn to 'hold' jump)
 It is also very common for the agent to learn well in the beginning before drastically decreasing its performance.
 (Watching the graph is like seeing the stock rising and falling)

 ## File Details
+- To run everything, make sure that all the pip requirement from `requirement.txt` is satifies.
-You can use the `train-mario.py` to train the agent on your own.
+- You can use the `train-mario.py` to train the agent on your own.
 You can also change the number of timesteps.
-You can see the whole training statistics by running a tensorboard on the folder `mario-tensorboard`.
+- You can see the whole training statistics by running a tensorboard on the folder `mario-tensorboard`.
-To test it, run the `test-mario.py` file.
+- To test it, run the `test-mario.py` file.
 By default if runs $N=10$ tries that the agent plays and gives the overall average. (change the $N$ as you see fit)
-Finally, you can see the test result as GIF on the folder `demo`.
+- Finally, you can see the test result as GIF on the folder `demo`.

 ## Implementation Details